rjwalls/CS4401-notes/2099-01-02-basics_bufferoverflows.md

 region of memory associated with a variable.
 So an integer might be associated with a buffer of size 4 bytes.[^buffdef]

-[^buffdef]: Some texts will define buffer slightly differently than the definition we use here.
+[^buffdef]: Some texts will define buffer slightly differently than the definition we use here by only considering variable-length data to have buffers.

 Using the information from the man page, we can conclude that `gets` in the `stack0` example will copy input from `stdin` into the `buffer` character